karlvr/openapi-generator-plus/packages/cli/README.md

 OpenAPI Generator+ requires a generator module in order to generate code in your target language and style.

-You can find generator modules on the [Generators Wiki Page](https://github.com/karlvr/openapi-generator-plus/wiki/Generators) or by searching for the [#openapi-generator-plus-generator](https://www.npmjs.com/search?q=keywords:openapi-generator-plus-generator) keyword on npm.
+You can find generator modules by searching for the [#openapi-generator-plus-generator](https://www.npmjs.com/search?q=keywords:openapi-generator-plus-generator) keyword on npm.

 For example, to install a generator for a [Java server using the CXF library with CDI](https://github.com/karlvr/openapi-generator-plus-generators/tree/master/packages/java-cxf-cdi-server):